chibui191/bitcoin_volatility_forecasting/README.md

 Time-series forecasting models are the models that are capable to predict **future** values based on previously observed values.
 Target "**future**" data in this case is obtained by **shifting the current volatility backward** by the number of `n_future` lags.

-For example, respected to last week's Monday, this week's Monday is the "**future**"; therefore I just need to shift the volatility this week back by 7 days, and use it as the desired "**future**" output for last week, which I would then use for Neural Networks training and model performance evaluation.
+For example, respected to last week's Monday, this week's Monday is the "**future**"; therefore I just need to shift the volatility this week back by 7 days, and use it as the desired "**future**" output for last week's, which I would then use for Neural Networks training and model performance evaluation.

 This is a visualization of how current volatility is shifted backward to become future values, which I want to eventually aim for.

 ![Shifting Volatility backwards](./images/vol_shift_opt.gif)

 In the plot above, the **blue line** indicates the **target future** value that I ultimately try to match up to.
-And the dotted **gray line** represents the **current volatility** in real-time.
+And the dotted **gray line** represents the **current volatility** at that time step.

 ### Forecasting Target